 Gas and air (Entonox) for labour

 This is a mixture of oxygen and nitrous oxide gas.
 Gas and air will not remove all the pain, but it can help reduce it and make it more bearable.
 It's easy to use and you control it yourself.

 You breathe in the gas and air through a mask or mouthpiece, which you hold yourself.
-The gas takes about 15-20 seconds to work, so you breathe it in just as a contraction begins.
+The gas takes about 15 to 20 seconds to work, so you breathe it in just as a contraction begins.
 It works best if you take slow, deep breaths.

 - there are no harmful side effects for you or the baby

 - it can make you feel lightheaded, sick, sleepy or unable to concentrate, but if this happens you can stop using it